At a Glance

 "Good, but getting watered down"

-More than 30 years old, The Vanguard Group is one of the biggest mutual fund managers in the U.S. having more than $1.0 trillion in assets as of June 2009.
+More than 30 years old, Vanguard is one of the biggest mutual fund managers in the U.S. having more than $1.0 trillion in assets as of June 2009.
 It's also grown from 350,000 to more than 19 million shareholder accounts, and from 40 employees to 12,400 in the U.S. alone.
 Headquartered in the green fields of Valley Forge, Pa., Vanguard also has offices in Scottsdale, Charlotte, Melbourne, Sydney, Amsterdam, Brussels, Paris, Singapore, Seoul and Tokyo.

 Vanguard offers brokerage services, variable and fixed annuities, financial planning, asset management and trust services to individuals and institutional investors around the world.
 Vanguard boasts 150 domestic funds (including variable annuity portfolios) and 50 additional funds in international markets.
 Its Vanguard 500 Index Fund, worth $128 billion, is consistently ranked among the best in the country and the company is often ahead of the pack in its use of technology and e-business strategies.